encode/httpx/docs/advanced.md

 <Response [200 OK]>
 ```

-These methods accept the same arguments than `httpx.get()`, `httpx.post()`, etc. This means that all features documented in the [Quickstart](/quickstart) guide are also available at the client level.
+These methods accept the same arguments as `httpx.get()`, `httpx.post()`, etc. This means that all features documented in the [Quickstart](/quickstart) guide are also available at the client level.

-For example, to send a request with custom headers...
+For example, to send a request with custom headers:

 ```python
 >>> with httpx.Client() as client: